AllYourBot/hostedgpt/README.md

 1. Click Fork > Create New Fork at the top of this repository
 1. Sign up for a free Heroku account at [heroku.com](https://signup.heroku.com/)
 1. If you wish to Eco dynos, you will need to subscribe to the $5 Eco dyno plan at [the billing page](https://dashboard.heroku.com/account/billing).
-1. Press the button below to deploy the app to Heroku!
+1. View your newly created fork within github.com and click the button below (be sure you're viewing your fork of this repo before clicking):

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://www.heroku.com/deploy)